CHRISTYPAW PERSIANS

 A Bed (Optional, but Recommended)

-Since this is your first cat, he or she may likely sleep on your own bed, however it's still a good idea to provide kitty with her own special, cozy place for napping.
-The bed should be comfortable, easily washable and spacious enough for an adult cat to curl up comfortably, but not so vast that she'll feel exposed and vulnerable.
+It's still a good idea to provide kitty with his or her own special, cozy place for napping.
+The bed should be comfortable, easily washable and spacious enough for an adult cat to curl up comfortably, but not so vast that baby feels exposed and vulnerable.
+Once baby is not in a small room for the initial period, baby may prefer to sleep with you.

 Make Appointment for a Vet Visit